Contest success functions with(out) headstarts: Proofs

-Second lemma is an axiomatization of asymmetric Tullock CSF.
-It differs from \cite{clark1998}'s theorem in that HOM is replaced by RH. \begin{lemma} SM, LCA, and RH hold if and only if $\forall i\in M\subseteq N,$
+Second lemma required is an axiomatization of asymmetric Tullock CSF.
+It differs from \cite{clark1998}'s theorem in that CRI and HOM are replaced by LCA and p-RH, respectively.
+Also, it is expressed in a sub-contest representation. \begin{lemma} SM, LCA, and p-RH hold if and only if for all $i\in M\subseteq N,$